 Transparent or diaphanous gages are a subset of gages that have almost see through skin.
 If you hold the fruit to the light, the stone can be seen inside.
 They are considered to have a more refined “plum” flavor.
 Golden Transparent gage info indicates the variety was named for Sir William Gage, who popularized the gages in the 1800s.
 Some tips on growing a Golden Transparent gage can see you enjoying these delicious fruits in just a few years.

 Golden Transparent gage trees were developed in the UK by Thomas Rivers.
-They grow on the rootstock Mariana, which is a semi-dwarf tree that grows 12 to 16 feet (3 to
+They grow on the rootstock Mariana, which is a semi-dwarf tree that grows 12 to 16 feet (3.5 to 5 m.) in height.
+The tree bursts into flower just as the leaves are beginning to show.
+They make excellent espalier specimens with their creamy white flower display and fine leaves.

 The real standout is the small delicate golden fruit decorated with red flecks.
 Golden Transparent gage plums have a candied apricot flavor with subtle vanilla accents and are hardy to USDA zone 4.